 Monthly Archives: November 2011

 It is quite safe for you to share your turkey meat with your dog.
 The only thing to be concerned about are the bones.
 These can be potentially dangerous.
 Poultry bones can get lodged in your dog’s throat, injure his mouth, or splinter and puncture his intestines.
-If your dog loves turkey, cut some off the bones and give it as a treat.
+If your dog loves turkey, cut some meat off the bones and give it as a treat.
 Make sure the bones have been removed.
+Continue reading

 Red-eyed tree frogs are easily recognized by their vivid colors and red eyes.
 Their bodies are a bright green color with yellow and blue striped sides.
 They also have orange toes.
 They grow up to about 2 – 3 inches in length and can live anywhere from 4 to 10 years.
 If you plan on getting red-eyed tree frogs as pets, it is important to learn about the requirements needed to keep these frogs healthy.
 Continue reading